Mahrous, desert bred Ubayyan and herd sire at Jabri Arabian, Syria

 Mahrous’ dam, the fleebitten ‘Adlah, was a famous mare in the Syrian desert, where she was simply known as “the mare of Wuhayyid”, but Wuhayyid was not her breeder.
 ‘Adlah was bred in 1967 by ‘Awwad al-‘Azzam al-Sahlan (alt. spelling al-Suhayli) of the Faddaghah clan, none other but the owner of the marbat of ‘Ubayyan Suhayli.
 This strain of ‘Ubayyan Suhayli is actually a branch of ‘Ubayyan Sharrak, which the Shammar Bedouins took in war in an epic episode with the Sharif of Mecca, at least two hundred years ago.
 ‘Adlah was sold by al-Sahlan to Wuhayyid as a younger mare.

-‘Adlah was the daughter of the bay Saqlawi Marzaqani (a marbat that is a branch of the precious strain of Saqlawi Nijm al-Subh, or “Star of the Morning”) stallion of Munayyis al-Saadi and Ibrahim al-Kurdi, both of the Shammar tribe.
+‘Adlah was the daughter of the bay Saqlawi Marzaqani (a marbat that is a branch of the precious strain of Saqlawi Nijm al-Subh, or “Star of the Morning”) stallion of Munayyis al-Saadi of the Shammar (later owned by another man called Ibrahim al-Kurdi.
 That Saqlawi stallion was also known as “Abu Kitf”, or “Father of the Shoulder”, because of his broken shoulder .
 “Abu Kitf” was long dead by the time the Syrian Arabian Studbook was compiled, and as such he does not appear in the Volume 1 of the Studbook by name.
 That said, “Abu Kitf” is arguably the single most dominant influence in this Studbook, through being the maternal grandsire of the three stallions Mahrous, al-Aawar, and the Kuhaylan al-Nawwaq sire of the important mares Hallah (dam of the stallion Basil) and Halah.
 Abu Kift is also the great-grandsire of the stallion Mobarak, and his blood runs in the veins of numerous other stallions and mares, often ‘hidden’ in the back of the Syrian pedigrees, which only document up to three generations, sometimes four, seldom more..
 Perhaps the most influential desert-bred stallion of the 1950s and 1960s, “Abu Kitf” should be the subject of an entry of his own, which I will write at some point, and the Saqlawi Marzaqani strain will be covered in a separate feature, too.
 So much to write about, so little time!

-In the mid 1980s (so after she had produced Mahrous), Wuhayyid al-Hamad sold ‘Adlah to the consul of the Emirate of Qatar in Damascus, the late Yusuf al-Rumaihi, a man of genuine passion for the horse of the desert, and the owner of the nicest herd of desert Arabian mares, most of which was brought to Qatar and dispersed after his death — a real blunder.
+In the mid 1980s (so after she had produced Mahrous), Wuhayyid al-Hamad sold ‘Adlah to the consul of the State of Qatar in Damascus, the late Yusuf al-Rumaihi, a man of genuine passion for the horse of the desert, and the owner of the nicest herd of desert Arabian mares, most of which was brought to Qatar and dispersed after his death — a real blunder.
 At the Rumaihi stud, ‘Adlah produced the stallion Hajees (photo below, which I took in Lebanon in 1992 at the farm of Sayyid Husayn Nasir), by the Egyptian stallion Okaz (Wahag x Nazeemah).

-1. I have not seen Mahrous , but I used his son , Kassar ( Kuhaylan Jreshe ) , and some of my best horses are by him , Hisham Al-Andalus (stallion , champion of Syrian national show four times ) and Baghdad Al-Andalus ( mare , reserve champion of Syrian National show twice ) .
+I have not seen Mahrous , but I used his son , Kassar ( Kuhaylan Jreshe ) , and some of my best horses are by him , Hisham Al-Andalus (stallion , champion of Syrian national show four times ) and Baghdad Al-Andalus ( mare , reserve champion of Syrian National show twice ) .

 Kindest regards